Time to read : 4 Minutes

 For many significant purchases, insurance is essential - and holidays are no different.
 I recently booked a cruise for myself and my daughter.
 Nothing too impressive, but a much-needed getaway.

-But despite being pretty financially savvy, I learned that not only is travel insurance mandatory before I board the ship, but that the cruise line requires that my cover includes cruise insurance - which is fair enough.
+Despite being pretty financially savvy, I learned that not only is travel insurance mandatory before I board my ship, but the cruise line requires that my cover includes cruise insurance – which is fair enough.

 No insurer I looked into (and I covered off about a dozen) covered us for trip cancellation on the provider's behalf.

-So, if my cruise line goes bust or the ship cannot travel any further (which can happen if the weather makes this unsafe), I won’t get my money back.
+So, if my cruise line goes bust or our ship can't travel any further (which can happen if the weather makes this unsafe), I won’t get my money back.

-However, if the cruise is halted and I’m required to find local accommodation or make my own way home via alternative transport, I am covered for this.
+However, if our cruise is halted and I’m required to find local accommodation or make my own way home via alternative transport, I am covered for this.

 I’m also covered if we (not the cruise line) have to cancel our trip; if an elderly parent falls ill back home, for example.
 Depending on my level of cover, any prepaid shore trips or activities can be reimbursed if I have to cut our trip short.
 I’m even covered for some of the costs of returning home in a hurry.

-Here are a couple of other facts I learned from looking into around a dozen insurers offering travel insurance with an additional 'cruise cover' component:
+Here are a couple of other facts I learned while looking into insurers offering travel insurance with an additional 'cruise cover' component:

-• Once your ship leaves port you're not covered for hospital or medical expenses by Medicare or your private health insurance provider.
-This holds true even if you're cruising Australian waters.
+Once your ship leaves port you're not covered for hospital or medical expenses by Medicare or your private health insurer.
+This holds true even if you're cruising in Australian waters.

 How much does cruise cover cost?